 Eclectisaurus offers a curated collection of paintings, photography, glass, sculpture, kitchen items, tabletop accessories, ceramics, lighting, office accessories, linens, barware and ephemera of the 20th century design world—items that are a reminder of a favourite aunt or your parent's stylish friends.

 The shop's bright yellow front stands out in this strip of Gerrard Street, a combination of independent local businesses and residential homes.
-In the 10 years Zysman has worked in the shop, she's "been bemused, and surprised, but [she's] never been bored."
-After working in the impersonal world of online, she appreciates the direct interaction with people, and now counts a barbershop and a coffee shop as neighbours and friends.
+After working in the impersonal world of online, she appreciates the direct interaction with people, and now counts a barbershop and a coffee shop as neighbours and friends

-"I love my customers—they share the same visual aesthetic for items," explained Zysman.
 For example, a Thelma Moss Lucite lamp wasn't a hot seller, but last year when a stylish Italian couple purchased the mid-century modern gem, Zysman knew it was worth the wait for the lamp to find the right home.
-"I buy what I like for the store," says Zysman.
-"Many of these items are what I would have in my own house."

 The brightly lit space is a perfect spot to find a unique accessory or piece of art for a contemporary home, or for those who adore the past to find another mid-century object to add to the collection.
 And for those online addicts, Eclectisaurus offers several images of in-store items on its website and new acquisitions via Instagram, and it shows off its style mantra on Pinterest.